Thanksgiving Meals Come From Different States

 No matter how Brussel sprouts are cooked, they probably came from California or from the fields of Skagit County, Washington where they are also produced.
 In spite of the name, Brussel sprouts are not from Brussel.

 Some tables might include squash.
-If so, that vegetable is highly produced in Michigan or Florida.
+If so, that vegetable is highly produced in Florida and Michigan.

 The cream corn casserole you have would not have been possible if it wasn't for the state of Iowa, the country’s great producer of corn.

-South Carolina and North Carolina are states that produce sweet potatoes.
-Most of the sweet potatoes on the table came from those two states.
+South Carolina and North Carolina produce sweet potatoes.
+Therefore, the sweet potatoes on your table came from one of those two states.

 The marshmallows on top of your candied yams probably came from Northfield, Illinois.

-Favorite desserts include pecan pies and pumpkin pies.
+Favorite desserts include pecan pies, pumpkin pies, or sweet potato pies.

 Pecans are grown in Georgia because of the ideal conditions.
 The top three producers of pecans are Georgia, New Mexico, and Texas.